 Be supportive—if the victim wants to file a police report and/or a restraining order offer to accompany them.
 Tell the victim, “You are NOT alone.”

 Provide encouragement to the victim that might be feeling hopeless.
 Tell the victim, “The National Domestic Violence Hotline is anonymous and confidential and provides information and referrals.
-The telephone number for the National Domestic Violence Hotline is 1-800-799-7233.
 You could call them for help.”